bodrick/awesome/TOPICS.md

 *   [hyperion-project/hyperion](https://github.com/hyperion-project/hyperion) - Hyperion is an open source ambient light software.
 Feel free to join us and contribute new features!
 Webpage: https://hyperion-project.org/
 *   [bootboxjs/bootbox](https://github.com/bootboxjs/bootbox) - Wrappers for JavaScript alert(), confirm() and other flexible dialogs using Twitter's bootstrap framework
 *   [lauren/pick-a-color](https://github.com/lauren/pick-a-color) - an easy-to-use jQuery color picker for Twitter Bootstrap
-*   [usablica/progress.js](https://github.com/usablica/progress.js) - ProgressJs is a JavaScript and CSS3 library which help developers to create and manage progress bar for every objects on the page.
-*   [VinceG/twitter-bootstrap-wizard](https://github.com/VinceG/twitter-bootstrap-wizard) - This twitter bootstrap plugin builds a wizard out of a formatter tabbable structure.
-It allows to build a wizard functionality using buttons to go through the different wizard steps and using events allows to hook into each step individually.

 ## firefox